TensioDay Plus ABPM (Ambulatory Blood Pressure Monitoring)

 Interestingly, the central blood pressure value can be higher than the brachial value if the aortic wall is stiffer than the brachial one.
 The study referenced below showed that in this case the atherosclerotic cardiovascular diseases develop more frequently.

 Moreover, the central blood pressure is more informative than the brachial blood pressure in the management of hypertension because the applied drugs have a different influence on the peripheral and the central blood pressure.

 This is an example to demonstrate why should routine brachial blood pressure measurements be expanded upon by the central systolic blood pressure measurements.
-In the demonstrated case (see the picture) the brachial systolic blood pressure value was in the normal range (138 mmHg), while the central systolic blood pressure was abnormally high (144,9 mmHg), exceeding the brachial pressure value and indicating increased central pressure load, which can lead to LVH, vascular hypertrophy and calcification.
+In the demonstrated case (see the picture) the brachial systolic blood pressure value was in the normal range (138 mmHg), while the central systolic blood pressure was abnormally high (144,9 mmHg), exceeding the brachial pressure value, indicating the risk of the conditions discussed in the previous paragraph.